 If you're here, reading about grief, it's probably because you're feeling some kinda way about some kinda thing, and chances are, that way isn't a very happy set of feelings.
 For some, even seeing the words "grief" and "recovery" in a sentence together seems a radical proposition.
-So let's start with the basics, and define what it is we're talking about.
+So let's start with the basics, and define what it is we're talking about, and why.

 What is Grief?